joint-online-judge/autograder-sandbox/README.md

 ## Installation
 1. Install [Docker](https://docs.docker.com/engine/installation/)
-1. Install this library with pip: `pip install autograder-sandbox` The first time you start a sandbox (using a context manager), the appropriate Docker image will be downloaded automatically.
+1. Install this library with pip: `pip install .`
+The first time you start a sandbox (using a context manager), the appropriate Docker image will be downloaded automatically.

 ## Configuration